Particl-Community/academy/in-depth/indepth_mp_explained.rst

 Technicals in a Nutshell
 ------------------------

 :term:`Particl Marketplace` is an application on the :term:`Particl Desktop` client.
-It uses Particl's :ref:`Open Market Protocol (OMP)` to connect and interact with the :term:`Particl Network`.
+It uses Particl's :term:`Open Market Protocol (OMP)` to connect and interact with the :term:`Particl Network`.
 That's the backbone for the :term:`decentralized <Decentralization>` payments, communications, security, and privacy capabilities of the marketplace.

 The :term:`Particl Network` is a combination of the :term:`Particl Blockchain` and the :term:`SecureMessaging (SMSG)`.